Nouri1111/fastapi-ticket-manager/README.md

 # FastAPI Ticket Manager

 ## Overview
 This project is a FastAPI-based backend application for managing tickets.
 It includes features such as creating, updating, listing, and closing tickets.
-The application follows a clean, layered architecture and uses SQLite as an in-memory database.
+The application follows a clean, layered architecture and uses SQLite as the default database.

 ## Features
 - **Endpoints**: